pyr/check-graphite/README.md

 check_graphite accepts the following options:

 * `-H` or `--endpoint`: the graphite HTTP endpoint which can be queried
-* `-M' or `--metric`: the metric expression which will be queried, it can be an expression
+* `-M` or `--metric`: the metric expression which will be queried, it can be an expression
 * `-F` or `--from`: time frame for which to query metrics, defaults to "30seconds"
 * `-N` or `--name`: name to give to the metric, defaults to "value"
 * `-U` or `--username`: username used for basic authentication